tmdrake13/BankFind/README.md

 #### Next, ensure you have Jupyter Notebook installed
 Jupyter Notebook is included with the Anaconda Toolkit\
 If you don't already have Anaconda installed, download it free from https://www.anaconda.com/products/individual \
-Once it's installed, open jupyter notebook either from the Anaconda Navigator or directly
+Once it's installed, open Jupyter Notebook either from the Anaconda Navigator or directly
 #### Once you have Jupyter Notebook opened and running in your web browser,  navigate to ```BankFind```
 You can now open the Python notebooks.
 However, you will likely see errors when trying to run, since the last step is to install some dependencies to python
 #### Finally, ```pip install``` some necessary modules